-Maria Fusaro*, Maurizio Gallieni, Andrea Aghi, Giorgio Iervasi, Maria Antonietta Rizzo, Andrea Stucchi, Marianna Noale, Giovanni Tripepi, Thomas Nickolas, Nicola Veronese, Fabrizio Fabris, Sandro Giannini, Lorenzo Calò, Antonio Piccoli, Maria Cristina Mereu, Laura Cosmai, Alberto Ferraro, Fiorenza Magonara, Michela Spinello, Stefania Sella and Mario Plebani Pages 1 - 8 ( 8 )
+Maria Fusaro*, Maurizio Gallieni, Andrea Aghi, Giorgio Iervasi, Maria A. Rizzo, Andrea Stucchi, Marianna Noale, Giovanni Tripepi, Thomas Nickolas, Nicola Veronese, Fabrizio Fabris, Sandro Giannini, Lorenzo Calo, Antonio Piccoli, Maria C. Mereu, Laura Cosmai, Alberto Ferraro, Fiorenza Magonara, Michela Spinello, Stefania Sella and Mario Plebani Pages 603 - 609 ( 7 )

-National Research Council (CNR) - Institute of Clinical Physiology (IFC), Pisa Via G. Moruzzi 1, 56124, Pisa, PI, Nephrology and Dialysis Unit, Ospedale San Carlo Borromeo, Department of Clinical and Biomedical Sciences “Luigi Sacco”, University of Milan, Milan, Department of Medicine, Clinica Medica 1, University of Padova, Padova, National Research Council (CNR) - Institute of Clinical Physiology (IFC), Pisa Via G. Moruzzi 1, 56124, Pisa, PI, Nephrology and Dialysis Unit, Ospedale di Circolo di Busto Arsizio, ASST Valle Olona, Nephrology and Dialysis Unit, IRCCS Multimedica, Sesto San Giovanni (Milano), Milan, National Research Council (CNR), Neuroscience Institute, Padua, Clinical Epidemiology and Physiopathology of Renal Diseases and Hypertension, CNR, Institute of Biomedicine, Reggio Calabria, Calabria, Department of Medicine, Division of Nephrology, Columbia University Medical Center, New York, Department of Medicine (DI-MED), Geriatric Section, University of Padua, Department of Medicine, Clinica Medica 1, University of Padova, Padova, Department of Medicine, Clinica Medica 1, University of Padova, Padova, Nephrology Unit, University of Padua, Padua, Nephrology Unit, University of Padua, Padua, Ospedale N.S. di Bonaria, S. Gavino Monreale, Istituti Ospitalieri di Cremona, Cremona, Unità di Nefrologia di Castelfranco Veneto, Treviso, Unità di Nefrologia e Dialisi, Ospedale Alto Vicentino Santorso, Vicenza, Unità di Nefrologia-Emodialisi O.C.
-Piove di Sacco Ulss 6, Padova, , Department of Medicine, Clinica Medica 1, University of Padova, Padova, Laboratory Medicine Unit, Department of Medicine, University of Padova, Padova
+National Research Council (CNR), Institute of Clinical Physiology (IFC), Pisa Via G. Moruzzi 1, 56124, Pisa, PI, Department of Clinical and Biomedical Sciences , Department of Medicine, Clinica Medica 1, University of Padova, Padova, National Research Council (CNR), Institute of Clinical Physiology (IFC), Pisa Via G. Moruzzi 1, 56124, Pisa, PI, Nephrology and Dialysis Unit, Ospedale di Circolo di Busto Arsizio, ASST Valle Olona, Nephrology and Dialysis Unit, IRCCS Multimedica, Sesto San Giovanni (Milano), Milan, National Research Council (CNR), Neuroscience Institute, Padua, Clinical Epidemiology and Physiopathology of Renal Diseases and Hypertension, CNR, Institute of Biomedicine, Reggio Calabria, Calabria, Department of Medicine, Division of Nephrology, Columbia University Medical Center, New York, NY, Department of Medicine (DI-MED), Geriatric Section, University of Padua, Department of Medicine, Clinica Medica 1, University of Padova, Padova, Department of Medicine, Clinica Medica 1, University of Padova, Padova, Nephrology Unit, University of Padua, Padua, Nephrology Unit, University of Padua, Padua, Ospedale N.S. di Bonaria, San Gavino Monreale, Istituti Ospitalieri di Cremona, Cremona, Unita di Nefrologia di Castelfranco Veneto, Treviso, Unita di Nefrologia e Dialisi, Ospedale Alto Vicentino Santorso, Vicenza, Unita di Nefrologia-Emodialisi O.C.
+Piove di Sacco Ulss 6, Padova, Department of Medicine, Clinica Medica 1, University of Padova, Padova, Laboratory Medicine Unit, Department of Medicine, University of Padova, Padova